-What happens if I want to reduce or cancel my cover?
+What happens if I want to reduce or cancel my Additional cover?

-If you don't want cover, or you just want to reduce your cover, you need to let us know, otherwise the premiums will continue to be deducted from your Super Savings - Corporate Accumulation account each month.
+If you don't want your cover, or you just want to reduce your cover, you need to let us know, otherwise the premiums for any cover will continue to be deducted from your Additional Accumulation account each month.
 The cancellation or reduction will be effective from the date your instruction is received by Australian Retirement Trust.